mixpanel/mixpanel-android/readme.txt

     See https://github.com/mixpanel/mixpanel-android for a full featured sample application

 License:
     See LICENSE File for details.
-The Base64Coder class used by this software has been licensed from non-Mixpanel sources, and modified for use in the library.
-Please see Base64Coder.java for details.
+The Base64Coder class and ConfigurationChecker class used by this software have been licensed from non-Mixpanel sources, and modified for use in the library.
+    Please see the relevant source files for details.

 Changelog: